King of the Hill: Opening sequence

 In the opening sequence, Hank joins Dale, Bill, and Boomhauer in the alley behind his house.
 When he opens his can of beer, the playback speed increases greatly and depicts other main and secondary characters carrying out various daily activities around them in a time-lapse.
 Meanwhile, the four continue drinking beer and a nearby recycling bin fills with their empty cans.
 When Peggy brings a bag of garbage out to Hank, the other three leave and the playback returns to normal speed (which was sped up for the first half of the last few seconds of the introduction from seasons 4–13) as he takes it to the trash can and gathers with Peggy and Bobby in a parody of American Gothic.
-In the 14th season, the introduction has been changed to serve as a compressed timelapse of the events that occurred in between the 13th and 14th seasons, while maintaining the same increased playback speed and a similar start and end compared to the original.
+In the 14th season, the introduction has been changed to serve as a compressed time lapse of the events that occurred in between the 13th and 14th seasons, while maintaining the same increased playback speed and a similar start and end compared to the original.

 The opening theme, "Yahoos and Triangles", is performed by Arizona rock band The Refreshments.
 Variations of the theme are used for special episodes, including season finales and Christmas episodes.